 The DX button ID represents a physical DX button on your input device.
-Each button has its own specific ID in the range of 1 to 32.
-Windows does not allow more than 32 different DX IDs per device.
+Each button has its own specific ID, usually in the range of 1 to 32.
+This is true for most common devices.
+Since 4.36 BMS allows to setup devices with up to 128 buttons.
+How that works is described later in this chapter.

-On the contrary BMS counts the DX numbers from 0.
+BMS counts the DX numbers from 0.
 So the first device has the IDs 0 - 31.
 You can assign functions to shifted and unshifted layers.
-How that works is described later.
+How that works is also described later.